HeardLibrary/workshops/_posts/2015-10-02-intro-to-r-and-shiny.md

 ```

+A little complicated, right?
+Laura K. Wiley, a Ph.D. candidate at Vanderbilt University who attended this workshop, kindly provided an alternative code example that makes use of the [```dplyr``` library](https://cran.r-project.org/web/packages/dplyr/index.html).
+Her example shows how much ```dplyr``` simplifies data manipulation operations such as selecting, subsetting, and renaming columns and rows in data frames.

+{% gist laurakwiley/25c317015a0b2e3fe40e %}

+Thanks again, Laura, for taking the time to contribute this code example!

 ####Shiny ARL

 A final example makes it possible for users to select their own institution as a basis of comparison.
 As before, we put code to load the data in ```global.r```, putting it in scope of both ```ui.r``` and ```server.r```.